School Governors are ordinary people, aged over 18, who are drawn from all walks of life.

 standards of education and strong Catholic ethos.

-Bernadette Duffy: I live locally and I attend Mass in the parish.
-I became a Foundation
+B. Duffy: I live locally and I attend Mass in the parish.
+I became a Local Authority

-Governor in 2013 as I have an interest in and a commitment to Catholic education.
+Governor in 2017 as I have an interest in and a commitment to Leeds Catholic education.
 I am the mother

 of three children, one of whom still attends St Paul’s School.
 My professional background is in